-Better still, you can whip up most of these using cobbled-together ingredients you already have on-hand… like the ones that have been sitting next to that tuna for the last three months.
+Better still, you can whip up most of these recipes using cobbled-together ingredients you already have on-hand… like the ones that have been sitting next to that tuna for the last three months.
 TGFLSL (Thank God for Long Shelf Lives).

-If you’re not interested in a formal recipe, you can bring a can of tuna to life using this simple (healthier) formula: Simply swap your regular mayo for a combo of mustard and low-fat Greek yogurt, use a fork to mix it with your tuna.
+If you’re not interested in a formal recipe, you can bring a can of tuna to life using this simple formula: Simply swap your regular mayo for a combo of mustard and Greek yogurt and use a fork to mix it with your tuna.

 Cucumber bites are so cute and easy to eat that they just make everything better.
 Simply slice up a cucumber and top each wheel with a dollop of tuna salad.
 While this recipe calls for peeling the cucumber, if you’re especially crunched for time, that’s totally not necessary.

 Use quinoa or brown rice instead of the white rice, or broccoli instead of spinach.
 Add any herbs and spices to bump up the flavor, even though we think lemon gets the job done.

-The dairy-free, low-carb recipe uses tuna to make the pizza crust (yes, you heard that right, and yes it’s firm enough to eat with your hands).
+The dairy-free, low-carb recipe uses tuna to make the pizza crust (yes, you heard that right, and yes, it’s firm enough to eat with your hands).
 And who knew walnuts would be such a great pizza topping?

-An Italian kitchen staple, this recipe is a combination of pasta, tuna, olives, and a light garlic white wine sauce.
-The recommendation is to garnish the dish with Parmesan cheese to taste.
+An Italian kitchen staple, this dish is a combination of pasta, tuna, olives, and a light garlic-white wine sauce.
+The recipe recommends garnishing the dish with Parmesan cheese to taste.
 We say pile it on.

-Don’t be put off by this long list of ingredients; you probably have the majority in your kitchen already.
-Better yet, they’re all easy to swap out if you have one herb on hand but not the other.
+Don’t be put off by this long list of ingredients.
+You probably have the majority in your kitchen already.
+Even better, they’re all easy to swap out if you have one herb on hand but not the other.

 Refreshing, light, and super easy to make, this corn salad is a great dish to serve guests —especially if you’re on a budget.
-Plus cleanup is a breeze, so you can get back to that glass of wine in no time.
+Plus, cleanup is a breeze, so you can get back to that glass of wine in no time.